brayvid/based-news/README.md

 ## Logging

-Logs are stored in `logs/newspagebot.log` for monitoring and debugging.
+Logs are stored in `logs/based_news.log` for monitoring and debugging.

----

-Let me know if you'd like me to tailor it for GitHub Pages, add screenshots, or generate the HTML template.